MicroEJ/docs/Tutorials/gettingstarted/Step10.rst

 Adding the font to a Label
 --------------------------

--  To add the font, you simple change the font on a StyleSheet
+-  To add the font, you must change the font in the StyleSheet

 .. code:: java